Top 10 US Masters Programs in Structural Engineering

 One of the top universities in the world – Stanford offers a Master of Science program in Structural Engineering.
 Research areas include structural analysis, Earthquake Engineering, Sustainable Design, geomechanics, reliability and computational mechanics.
 The university provides world class research facilities through the John A. Blume Earthquake Engineering Center, Center for Integrated Facility Engineering, Project Based Learning Laboratory and National Program for Dam Performance.
 The program encourages interdisciplinary coursework apart from those offered by the Civil and Environmental Engineering Department in areas like – Earth Sciences, Computer Science, Mechanical Engineering, management science and engineering.
 Major courses include Advanced Structural Analysis, Dynamics, Finite Elements, Nonlinear Analysis, Earthquake resistant design, risk and reliability.

-9. University of California Berkeley – MS Structural Engineering
+9. University of California Berkeley – MS Structural Engineering, Mechanics and Materials

-10. Massachusetts Institute of Technology – SM Civil Engineering
+10. Massachusetts Institute of Technology – MS Civil and Environmental Engineering

 MIT offers a research focused Master of Science (SM) degree from the department of Civil and Environmental Engineering with a specialization in Structures.
 A structural design lab is provided with research focus on funicular structures, equilibrium methods, structural optimization, digital fabrication and interactive design.
 The faculty research areas include structural dynamics, structural characterization, fracture mechanics and solid mechanics.